Geography of southern California: Wildfires

 Because of the hot, dry and windy nature of southern California, wildfires are common.
 While most of them only affect small areas, wildfire can quickly get out of control and spread across large areas of woodland, particularly when fanned by the Santa Ana winds.
 Hot and extremely dry, they are also known as "Devil winds", and descend on the coastal region from the continental interior of the American West, increasing in temperature as they approach the ocean.

-Because natural wildfires are more likely to appear towards the end of long, dry summers, they have become a more serious problem in recent years because of climate change, which makes wildfires increasingly larger and more frequent.
+Natural wildfires are more likely to appear towards the end of long, dry summers, so they have become a more serious problem in recent years because of climate change, which makes wildfires increasingly larger and more frequent.
+Namely, the January 2025 fires, the most destructive fires in Southern California’s history, was exacerbated in part by heavy rainfall followed by a long dry season.
 Climate change has also widened the wildfire "season" from a few summer months to virtually the entire year.
 At the same time, climate scientists are expecting that climate change will diminish the strength of the Santa Ana winds, potentially limiting its role in spreading wildfires.